-When you involve your sales team (and other customer facing colleagues) in developing your buyer personas, your content marketing suddenly becomes much more relevant to your target customers.
+Now let’s look at how involving your sales team (and other customer facing colleagues) in developing your buyer personas, makes your content marketing suddenly much more relevant to your target customers.
 It becomes about ‘them’, less about ‘you’.

 Top 10 questions for your customer-facing teams

 These are busy people who may or may not understand how marketers work, and think.
 But ask the right questions and you’ll get the right answers.
 Here are our top 10 questions, based on the many workshops we’ve had the pleasure to run:

 - how do customers describe us and what we do?